rhyslbw/jc-remote-worker-observer/README.md

 2. Start the server on the default port 3000
 3. Start the remote worker on any other port.

-The server app creates a user and a job.
+The server app creates:
+- A JobCollection
+- User
+- Test job

 The worker:
 - connects via DDP.connect to the server and authenticates
 - sets up the collection, and observes it for additions to trigger the worker